Covid Reopening letter

 We would also remind parents that staff engagement should be requested through the school and will be facilitated by telephone or email.

-While there is undoubtedly a long road ahead, there is hope that better times are imaginable with the availability of and the roll out of vaccines.
 We wish to reassure you that we will listen to, and seek to resolve any safety issues that may arise or cause anxiety.

 If you wish to contact the school you can do so by emailing stmaryscbsns@yahoo.ie or calling 0526121594.